 The best way to reduce your risk of Long COVID is to avoid exposure to the SARS-CoV-2 virus which then leads to an acute infection.
 While experts believe that this may be difficult with the emerging new Omicron variants, maintaining social distancing and wearing a mask when you are in close contact with others can help reduce your risk.

 Vaccinations are another good way to help reduce the risk of contracting COVID-19.
-However, breakthrough cases of COVID are still possible with the Omicron variants.
+However, breakthrough cases of COVID-19 are still possible with the Omicron variants.
 While there was initial hope that the vaccines would provide a level of protection against Long COVID, a new study shows that fully vaccinated individuals only receive a 15% risk reduction over unvaccinated individuals when it comes to the development of Long COVID after an acute breakthrough infection.

 Early Treatments During Acute Infection

 Once you have a positive COVID test, it is essential to seek immediate treatment even if your acute infection is mild or asymptomatic.
 When you look at the risk factors above, one of the first risk factors is a high viral load.
 While you may assume this connects with a more severe case of acute COVID, research shows that asymptomatic COVID-19 patients most often have a higher viral load than those with severe infection.
-When you have a positive COVID test, early treatment (within the first five days) with an oral antiviral or monoclonal antibody infusion can help reduce the viral load and arrest viral replication, thus reducing the amount of the SARS-CoV-2 virus in the body which in turn reduces the risk of developing Long COVID.
+When you have a positive COVID test, early treatment (within the first five days) with an oral antiviral can help reduce the viral load and arrest viral replication, thus reducing the amount of the SARS-CoV-2 virus in the body which in turn reduces the risk of developing Long COVID.

-Do Not Rush COVID Recovery
+Do Not Rush Acute COVID Recovery

 Battling through an acute COVID infection can often leave you eager to get back to your normal routine once the infection clears.
 However, rushing your recovery and “pushing through” lingering symptoms may play a role in the development of Long COVID.
 It is important that you take the time to rest and recover, often for longer than you would think is necessary.
-If you continue to experience symptoms such as breathlessness, coughing, fatigue, headaches, increased heart rate, and overall body aches or pains, it is important to take a step back and allow your body to continue recovery.
+If you continue to experience symptoms such as breathlessness, coughing, fatigue, headaches, increased heart rate, and overall body aches or pains, it is important to take a step back and allow your body to continue recovering.
 Pushing through these symptoms can often make things worse and prolong their duration.

 Long COVID is Unpredictable at This Time